Pigmentation problems are common in NZ because of our very high UV exposure.

 What is the best treatment for Melasma?

 We recommend an initial consultation with one of the doctors at Palm Clinic who will diagnose your condition and exclude the possibility of a skin cancer or suspicious mole within the area to be treated.
 We will try and determine the cause although this is often not possible.
-Once exacerbating factors are eliminated we will recommend complete sun avoidance for one month, the precription of pigmentation inhibitors and preparation of the skin with our skin therapist before embarking on a course of Fraxel Dual laser with one of our very experienced laser nurses.
+Once exacerbating factors are eliminated we will recommend complete sun avoidance, home products, vitamin A peels and possibly dermastamping.

 Melasma is an extremely difficult condition to treat and we cannot guarantee a specific outcome.
 We have many patients with excellent results but there have been a few in which the melasma has worsened after treatment due to post inflammatory hyperpigmentation (PIH).
 If this occurs the PIH typically resolves over a few months.